 In order to manage a team of over ninety students efficiently, we divide our club into five subteams: Mechanical, Control Systems, Programming, Business, and Imagery.
 Each of these subteams is under one of two branches: Engineering or Communications.
 Starting the 2020 year, a Competition Branch was added with leads of Safety, Scouting, and Drive Team for the sake of ensuring an organized approach to the competition aspect of the team.

 All members can participate in any subteam of their choosing and are always encouraged to try other subteams out throughout the year.
-Another thing to consider is that multiple projects that we work on, including the Podcast and hosting the summer camps, have people throughout the team involved and are not necessarily a task single-handedly done by one subteam.
-In essence, the member joins the team.
-The sub-team is just a construct to help with organization.
+Another thing to consider is that multiple projects that we work on including social media (like our TikTok), hosting ISOLE or SERC, and helping the community.
+This means we have people throughout the team involved and are not necessarily doing a task single-handedly by one subteam.
+In essence, the member joins the team, the subteam is just a construct to help with organization.

-Members use OnShape, an online design tool which aids in sharing and collaborating designs at an accelerated pace.
-They work together to establish a strong, enduring robot to operate during FIRST competitions because of that material’s low-cost and ecofriendly impacts.
+Members use Onshape, an online design tool which aids in sharing and collaborating designs at an accelerated pace.
+Onshape allows collaborating with ease and helps prepare for when hammer time begins.
+They work together to establish a strong, enduring robot to operate during FIRST competitions.

 They are then in charge of putting those pieces together, as well as modifying them in order to finish the physical robot that our team will use in competition.